okjuan/virtual.book/_posts/2023-12-01-where-ideas-come-from.md

 > Writing is like taking dictation.

-On this topic, Karl Pilkington echoes both McCarthy...
+On this topic, Karl Pilkington echoes both McCarthy and King:

 > If you just talk, I find that your mouth...comes out with stuff.

-And King:
+>
 > If you sit there and try and use your brain to do it, it doesn't work the same.
 Just -- just keep talking, just keep your -- keep your -- keep your mouth talking...and eventually, it will come out with something pretty good.

 If what these accomplished men say is true and we don't come up with our own ideas... [who does?]({{site.baseurl}}{% post_url /2021-02-01-think-invisibly %})